patrickoser/social-app/README.md

 Todo:
     Add an error message when a user provides an email/password combo that doesnt match any existing account.

+    Add loading screen when fetching data.

+    Add a Profile component that sits above posts and create post form to distinguish it from Home.
+Contains pfp, username, bio, and maybe a header image.

     CRUD Operations
         Add ability to pull in all posts by users on home screen